resque/resque-scheduler/README.md

 `resque-scheduler` currently scans the entire Redis keyspace, which may cause latency and stability issues if `resque-scheduler` is hosted on a Redis instance storing a large number of keys (such as those written by a different system hosted on the same Redis instance).
+The resque:migrate_scheduler rake task is provided to move scheduled jobs to a new redis instance when changing your application's redis configuration.

 #### Compatibility Notes